Keeper-Security/discovery-and-rotation-saas-dev/integrations/jfrog_users/README.md

     <img src="images/pam_user.png" width="350" alt="pam_user">

 ## Executing the Script for Rotating Password
-Once you have your pre-requisites ready, make sure you cover the following:
+Once your pre-requisites ready, make sure cover the following:

 - Execute the following command in your activated virtual environment: